molecoding/nobs-java-quickstart/README.md

 ## Update

-In created project with this archetype, do check the versions and write back here.
+After created project with this archetype, do check if there are new versions for the dependencies and feed back to this project.

 ```shell
 mvn versions:display-dependency-updates